dark1zinn/Chaos-Factory-of-The-Damned/README.md

 # chaos-factory-of-the-damned

-A game made with JavaScript.
+A game made with Bun, Vite and JavaScript.